Disability backlog tops 1 million; thousands die on waitlist | Taiwan News

-WASHINGTON (AP) — More than 1 million Americans await a hearing to see whether they qualify for disability benefits from Social Security, with the average wait nearly two years — longer than some of them will live.
+WASHINGTON (AP) — More than 1 million Americans are awaiting a hearing to see whether they qualify for disability benefits from Social Security, with the average wait of nearly two years — longer than some of them will live.

 All have been denied benefits at least once, as most applications are initially rejected.
 But in a system where the outcome of a case often depends on who decides it, most people who complete the appeals process will eventually win benefits.
 The numbers come from data compiled by the Social Security Administration.